 - Competing in the young farmers final

-This engagement not only enriches the educational experience but also strengthens the school-community partnership, which is crucial for creating confident, connected learners.
+This engagement enriches the educational journey and strengthens school-community partnerships, vital for developing confident, connected learners in Fordell.

-Feedback from the community helps Fordell School continuously improve its events, ensuring they reflect local culture and heritage.
+Community feedback helps Fordell School refine events, ensuring they reflect local culture and heritage for a truly authentic experience.

 Values and Support Systems

-At Fordell School, you'll find a strong foundation built on core values like respect and responsibility, which guide both students and staff.
+At Fordell School, core values like respect and responsibility guide both students and staff, forming the foundation of a supportive learning environment.

-This supportive learning environment not only fosters academic growth but also encourages community engagement through various initiatives.
+This nurturing space fosters academic growth and encourages community engagement through various initiatives tailored to student and family needs.

-As you explore these aspects, you'll see how interconnected values and support systems create a thriving educational experience.
+As you explore these elements, you’ll see how values and support systems intertwine to create a thriving educational experience for everyone involved.

 Community Engagement Initiatives

-Engagement initiatives at Fordell School foster a vibrant and supportive environment for students, families, and the wider community.
+Engagement initiatives at Fordell School cultivate a vibrant, supportive environment for students, families, and the wider community in the Whanganui area.

-You'll find that Fordell encourages strong parent involvement through various activities, ensuring everyone feels connected.
-Community workshops provide valuable learning experiences, enriching the school's offerings and promoting collaboration among families.
+Fordell promotes strong parent involvement through diverse activities, ensuring everyone feels connected.
+Community workshops offer enriching learning experiences for all.

-- Ag/Pet Day: A fun event that connects students with rural life while involving families in a hands-on experience.
+- Ag/Pet Day: Connects students with rural life while involving families in hands-on fun.

-- Sporting events: Collaboration with neighboring schools enhances participation and camaraderie in activities like athletics and swimming competitions.
+- Sporting events: Collaboration with nearby schools boosts participation in athletics and swimming.

-- Cultural celebrations: Engaging with Māori customs and practices helps to create an inclusive atmosphere for all students.
+- Cultural celebrations: Engaging with Māori customs fosters an inclusive atmosphere for students.

 Supportive Learning Environment

-The school employs various supportive practices and learning strategies tailored to individual student needs, ensuring every learner is given the attention they deserve.
+The school employs tailored supportive practices and learning strategies, ensuring every student receives the individual attention they need to succeed.

 Frequently Asked Questions